-There is no penalty of marks for the late submission of a task, however you still need to submit the task.
+There is no penalty of marks for the late submission of a task; however, you still need to submit the task.
+See section on Official Warning Letters for further information.
 If an assessment is submitted late, you become ineligible to receive an award at the end of the year.